Cost Plus Pricing: How to Use Cost Based Pricing In Marketing 🌺

-I worked in numerous environments where people strongly committed to a cost plus pricing approach and almost a badge of honour; i.e. the appearance (false in many cases) of financial rigour and numbers / financial accuracy gives them confidence.
-That they are hard nosed business people.
+I work in different environments where people are strongly committed to a cost-plus pricing approach and almost a badge of honour: i.e. the appearance (false in many cases) of financial rigour and numbers or financial accuracy gives them confidence.
+They are hard-nosed business people.
 However, often it can be a sign of anything but.

 Numerous surveys of pricing teams and price diagnostics from consultants for both goods and services consistently show that the most commonly used starting point for an item’s price is its cost.

-A cost based pricing definition is when the setting of a product or service initial price begins with a consideration of the it’s costs.
+A cost-based pricing definition is when the setting of a product or service initial price begins with a consideration of its costs.

 There are many situations when a business may consider using cost-plus strategy examples to set or review their prices.
 They may need to come up with a new price for a product that does not already have a price or review prices for products that do have prices.
-In all of these situations, management arrive at an initial price; for the item sold.
-And many choose a cost-plus or cost-based pricing strategy.
-Why?
+In all of these situations, management arrives at an initial price for the item sold.
+Many choose a cost-plus or cost-based pricing strategy.
+Let’s find out why.

-The logic of cost based pricing is very simple.
-A typical cost-based strategy example when an item’s selling price calculated by adding an amount of money to the item’s costs.
-Many ways cost-plus strategy example done.
+The logic of cost-based pricing is very simple.
+We get the item’s selling price by adding an amount of money (markup) to the item’s costs.

 P = C + added amount